fbpixelIs It Okay to Have a Drink After an IUI? | Thomson Medical

 Can I drink alcohol during the two-week wait after IUI?

 It’s recommended to avoid alcohol consumption during the two-week wait.
 While one drink may not directly harm implantation, alcohol can affect hormone levels and may interfere with early embryo development if pregnancy occurs.
-For the best possible support during this time, it’s safest to stay alcohol-free.
+As a precaution, many healthcare professionals recommend avoiding alcohol during this period.

 Does alcohol affect sperm quality for IUI?